I Read the (State Tax) News Today, Oh Boy

 I read the state tax news every day.
 Fifty states, numerous localities and the thirst for revenue practically insures that Berdon will need me when I’m sixty four and beyond.
-Well, I just had to laugh when I read that the Beatles’ Sgt.
-Pepper’s Lonely Hearts Club Band album turned fifty years old last week.
+Well, I just had to laugh when I read that come June 1st the Beatles’ Sgt.
+Pepper’s Lonely Hearts Club Band album will turn fifty-two years old!

 I asked several colleagues if I may inquire discretely as to their views and experiences as to the current state of state taxation for nonresident athletes and entertainers.
 While some said, nothing changed, it’s all the same, and others commented that it’s getting better all the time.